wairas/happy-metadata/README.md

 # happy-metadata
 Meta-data format for the Happy project, working with hyper-spectral data.
-Offers global and per-row/column/pixel meta-data.
+Offers global and per-pixel meta-data.
 The meta-data is hierarchical, i.e., if a meta-data key is not found at the pixel-level, then the global meta-data is checked.
 Data like sample ID are therefore available at the pixel level as well.

 ## Format